Alice Plain, Director of GolfHometown: South Bend, Indiana

 Oklahoma State University, B.A.
 Degree 1990

 Plain, a longtime resident of the Vail Valley, previously worked at the Vail Golf Club in the early 1990s and returned to Vail in 2007 after working at Eagle Ranch Golf Club.
 Alice started an adaptive lesson program in 2014 for children and adults with a variety of challenges as well as individuals struggling with neurological diseases, including Multiple Sclerosis.
 Plain was recently selected to participate in the PGA National "LEAD" program for Diversity and Inclusion.
 Plain is passionate about junior golf programs and aims to bring young people to the Vail Golf Club through the First Tee Golf Program.
 Plain has extensive experience in the golf industry.
 In 2014, she was awarded the "Golf Professional of the Year" by the West Chapter of the Colorado PGA.
-In 2015, Plain was awarded the "Horton Smith Award" by the Colorado PGA West Chapter.
+In 2015, 2016, and 2017, Plain was awarded the "Horton Smith Award" by the Colorado PGA West Chapter.
 She played collegiate golf at Oklahoma State University and spent two years as a professional on the Future's Golf Tour.
 She is an avid cyclist, hockey player and skier.

 Nathan Mead, Head Golf ProfessionalHometown: Cape Cod, MA